SUBMIT YOUR ABSTRACT FOR ASRM 2026

 10. Sagoskin AW, Levy MJ, Tucker MJ, Richter KS, Widra EA.
 Laser assisted hatching in good prognosis patients undergoing in vitro fertilization-embryo transfer: a randomized controlled trial.
 Fertil Steril 2007;87: 283–7.

-11. Figueira Rde C, Braga DP, Setti AS, Iaconelli A Jr, Borges E Jr. Relevance of assisted hatching in an oocyte donation programme using egg cryobanking: a prospective randomised study.
+11. figueira Rde C, Braga DP, Setti AS, Iaconelli A Jr, Borges E Jr. Relevance of assisted hatching in an oocyte donation programme using egg cryobanking: a prospective randomised study.
 Eur J Obstet Gynecol Reprod Biol 2012; 164:48–51.

 12. Valojerdi MR, Eftekhari-Yazdi P, Karimian L, Ashtiani SK.
 Effect of laser zona pellucida opening on clinical outcome of assisted reproduction technology in patients with advanced female age, recurrent implantation failure, or frozen-thawed embryos.
 Fertil Steril 2008;90:84–91.